A Year-Round Guide to Franklin and Nantahala

 Driving into Pinehurst and Southern Pines is like entering a well-manicured time capsule.
 Scrub pines and roadside gas stations give way to horse farms, pristine golf courses, century-old houses, and

 Driving into Pinehurst and Southern Pines is like entering a well-manicured time capsule.
 Scrub pines and roadside gas stations give way to horse farms, pristine golf courses, century-old houses, and quaint villages perfect for meandering on a Saturday afternoon.
-Of course, Pinehurst’s crown jewel is its nine-course golf resort, with the famed No. 2 at its center.
-But whether it’s the golf that draws you to the area or simply the desire for a weekend’s change of pace, these two neighboring towns have plenty of charm, good food, and history to offer both on and off the resort.
+Of course, Pinehurst’s crown jewel is its 10-course golf resort, with the famed No. 2 at its center.
+But whether it’s the golf that draws you to the area or simply the desire for a weekend’s change of pace, these two neighboring towns have plenty of charm, good food, and history to offer both on and off the course.

 Experience